-In 2013, as development activity increased in the TOD Overlay Zone, the Planning and Zoning Board and City Council expressed concerns with the increasing number of multi-family and mixed-use housing (with a student-oriented housing emphasis).
-The concerns include a perceived lack of development-provided parking spaces in relation to the parking demand they are generating and, in turn, potential spill-over parking into adjacent neighborhoods.
+In 2013, as infill and redevelopment activity increased in the TOD Overlay Zone, the Planning and Zoning Board and the City Council expressed concerns about the lack of development-provided parking spaces in relation to the parking demand and the potential for spillover parking into adjacent neighborhoods.
 Concerns have also been expressed about the need for parking structures to accommodate the envisioned density.

 - Planning and Zoning Board Meeting: July 10

 - City Council Meeting: November 4 (First Reading)

 - City Council Meeting: November 18 (Second Reading)

 Frequently Asked Questions

 Below are some frequently asked questions about the TOD Parking Study.
 Click on a question to reveal the answer.
 If you have a specific question not answered here, please feel free to .

 Transit-oriented development, or TOD, is development that includes a mixture of residential and commercial uses within convenient walking distance (typically recognized as quarter-mile or less) of transit stations and incorporates attractive and safe pedestrian and bicycle amenities such as public plazas and bike trails.